The Whole Story

-The Whole Story is the second compilation album by English singer Kate Bush, and first greatest hits album worldwide.
-Released on 10 November 1986, it earned Bush her third UK number-one album and went on to become her best-selling release to date, being certified four-times platinum in the United Kingdom.
+The Whole Story is the second compilation album by English singer-songwriter Kate Bush and her first greatest hits album worldwide.
+Released on 10 November 1986, it earned Bush her third UK number-one album and went on to become her best-selling release to date, being certified three-times platinum in the United Kingdom.

-The album includes eleven of Bush's previous singles, with a previously unreleased track entitled "Experiment IV", which had been released as a single and reached the UK top 30.
-A newly recorded version of Bush's debut single "Wuthering Heights" (1978) opens the album.
-The album mix of "The Man with the Child in His Eyes" features on this album instead of the single version.
+The album includes eleven of Bush's singles.
+It also includes "Experiment IV", which had been released as a single three weeks earlier; it also reached the UK top 30.
+A remix of Bush's debut single "Wuthering Heights" (1978) with newly re-recorded vocals opens the album.
+The album mix of "The Man with the Child in His Eyes" features on this release rather than the single version.

 A home video compilation of the same name was released simultaneously, which includes the promotional videos for each song on the album.

+It was nominated for the Best Concept Music Video at the 1988 Grammy Awards.